stackbit-projects/walk-n-bark-02fa9/content/pages/index.md

     features:
       - title: How we do it
         subtitle: How we spend time
-        content: >-
+        content: >
-          I will handle content writing for your digital assets, from newsletters and emails, to Facebook and Google campaigns, whitepapers, case studies and product descriptions.
+          We will take your canine buddy on 15-30 minute walk or 30-60 minute walk (you chose)  so your dog will come back happy from breathing fresh air and running around.
 No job is too big or small!
         actions:
           - label: See Writing Samples
             url: /faq